zencart/documentation/content/dev/plugins/upgrading_to_158.md

   include_once ($langfile);
 ```

 will no longer work for 1.5.8 and above.
 However, plugin authors may want to make their code compatible with both 1.5.7 and 1.5.8.
-Here's one approach:
+Here's one approach, which also allows for template overrides:

 ```
   $filename = "ot_group_pricing.php";